LOADING ...

 Buried Treasure, The Days

-there's a reason why we're calling
+there's a reason why we're this

-of songs and stories Buried Treasure
+collection of songs and stories Treasure

-Because they were buried in a closet
+Because they were literally in a closet

 in a recording studio in for decades

-and more in Nashville in the following
+and in Nashville in the years following

-When we both wound up there
+When we wound up moving there

 in Nashville as